Friends of Diversity Designation

 The Diversity Committee of AFP DC is pleased to present the annual Diversity Dialogues event to ask and answer some critical questions and to provoke discussion around diversity in fundraising.

-Join us on April 1, 2014 for the 4th Annual Diversity Dialogues: Diversity beyond the check box equals inclusion: How to build and attract a successful leadership team in your organization, to learn how to attract a diverse and strong pool of candidates that will bring your organization a successful leadership team.
+The 4th Annual Diversity Dialogues: Diversity beyond the check box equals inclusion: How to build and attract a successful leadership team in your organization event was held on April 1, 2014.
+During this session, participants learned how to attract a diverse and strong pool of candidates that will bring a successful leadership team to an organization.